lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="comments">Comments</h4>

-Self-documented code is preferred over comments.
+Prefer self-documenting code over comments.

-If a commented code is changed, the comments shall be either updated or deleted.
+If you change commented code, update the comment or delete it.

-One-line comments start with `\\`  (although `\\\` makes comments look "fancier" in IDE, it's reserved for HeaderDoc.)
+Start single-line comments with `//`.
+Use `///` only for documentation comments (HeaderDoc/DocC).

-Multi-line comments start with `\*` and end with `*\`.
-Comment delimiters are placed on separate lines.
-There's no blank lines after symbols denoting the beginning of comment and before ones at the end.
+Start multi-line comments with `/*` and end them with `*/`.
+Put the delimiters on their own lines, and do not add blank lines immediately after `/*` or immediately before `*/`.

-Comments, both single- and multi-line, are placed on the line above the commented code and separated from a preceding code by a blank line.
-The latter is not relevant if a comment is the first line of the scope.
-Also, it's acceptable to place one-line comments at the end of the commented line of code, separating by a space, if and only if the comment doesn't make this line too long.
+Place comments on the line above the commented code.
+Separate a comment from the preceding code with a blank line (except when the comment is the first line in a scope).
+You may place a short single-line comment at the end of a code line if it does not make the line too long.

 [Return to Table of Contents](#table-of-contents)